 Table 6.
 TPs contracted hours per team size

-According to the data captured in the survey teams of 4 have the highest number of TPs working part-time.
-58% of TPs are contracted full time hours.
-73 TPs are contracted part-time hours
+According to the data captured teams of 4 have the highest percentage of TPs working part-time

+- 58% of TPs are contracted full time hours. - 42% of TPs are contracted part-time hours